asobti/kube-monkey/README.md

 --

 kube-monkey runs at a pre-configured hour (`run_hour`, defaults to 8am) on weekdays, and builds a schedule of deployments that will face a random
 Pod death sometime during the same day.
 The time-range during the day when the random pod Death might occur is configurable and defaults to 10am to 4pm.

-kube-monkey can be configured with a list of namespaces to blacklist - any deployments within a blacklisted namespace will not be touched.
+kube-monkey can be configured with a list of namespaces
+* to blacklist (any deployments within a blacklisted namespace will not be touched)
+* to whitelist (only deployments within a whitelisted namespace that are not blacklisted will be scheduled) The blacklist overrides the whitelist.
+The config will be populated with default behavior (blacklist `kube-system` and whitelist `default`).
+To disable either the blacklist or whitelist provide `[""]` to the respective config.param

 ## Opting-In to Chaos